This map was created using GPS Visualizer's do-it-yourself geographic utilities.

 Select alternate Map Types from the dropdown box in top right.

 The different Map Types may have different levels of zoom.
 [Ex.
 Compare Google terrain vs. US terrain]

 Send an email for the data.
-Be sure to indicate file type needed.
+Be sure to indicate file type desired.

-Map suggests several locations for water caches on the lower 90 miles.
-If driving drive down, drop off some water.
+Maps suggests several locations for water cache placement on the lower 90 miles.
+Drop off some water while driving down.

 Additional water could easily be placed between mile 142 and 96 by camping at mile 142 on a prior day.
-Mile 142 can be reached from Fairfield via a direct route.
+Mile 142 can be reached from Fairfield via a well traveled direct route.